 Faculty engaged in the development of new knowledge make important contributions to our community.
 The University is committed to the full support of faculty engaged in research, scholarly and creative activity.
-The Office of Academic Affairs and Business Affairs both provide support to faculty engaged in research, scholarly and creative activity including assistance in seeking internal and external funding.
-Such support includes information, assistance with proposal development, and other help that may be needed by the faculty.
+The Research & Grants Administration (Academic Affairs) and Business Affairs both provide support to faculty engaged in research, scholarly and creative activity including assistance in seeking internal and external funding.
+Such support includes but not limited to information on grant opportunities, assistance with proposal development, and other help that may be needed by the faculty.